How to Burnout-Proof Your Work-Life Balance Plan

 Consequently, the examples that are being shown to workers by managers and leadership are essential.

-For example, even if you offer unlimited vacation days, if no one in leadership makes work-life
+For example, even if you offer unlimited vacation days, if no one in leadership makes a project manager's

-balance a priority, it is unlikely to be something that workers embrace.
-Ultimately, if your company
+work-life balance a priority, it is unlikely to be something that workers embrace.
+Ultimately, if your

 step back to take care of their lives outside of work.